Graceland Cemetery: Establishment

 Thomas Barbour Bryan, a Chicago businessman, established Graceland Cemetery in 1860 with the original 80 acre layout designed by Swain Nelson.
 Bryan created it through a business partnership with William Butler Ogden, Sidney Sawyer, Edwin H. Sheldon, and George Peter Alexander Healy.
 Bryan was the inaugural president of the Graceland Cemetery Association, with Healy serving as treasurer.

 Bryan had been motivated to establish a new cemetery after being disappointed by the "neglected and actually repulsive condition" of Chicago's City Cemetery when his son Daniel was buried there.
 He sought to create a "rural burying ground, more remote from and worthy of the city [of Chicago]." but he placed his ambition on hold after Rosehill Cemetery was opened by a group independent of Bryan.
 However, after he was offered the presidency of the company that operated Rosehill Cemetery, Bryan became motivated to pursue his shelved plans to establish his own cemetery.

 Bryan purchased land for his cemetery from the heirs of Justin Butterfield.
-He collaborated with a several landscape architects to design the cemetery and fought challenges from the owners of adjacent properties who opposed his plans.
+He collaborated with several landscape architects to design the cemetery and fought challenges from the owners of adjacent properties who opposed his plans.
 In April 1860, the first burial at Graceland Cemetery occurred when Bryan's son Daniel was reinterred.
 Graceland Cemetery was formally dedicated that August.

 19th century operations

 Daniel Page Bryan's disinterment from City Cemetery was an early part of the greater process of relocating the thousands of remains at the City Cemetery and transforming that site into a public park.
 The remains of approximately 2,000 individuals were relocated in this process, which was completed in the 1870s.
 Graceland and Rosehill were the reburial sites of many of these remains.
 Graceland quickly established itself as a popular choice of burial site for prominent Chicagoans, with many opting to pre-erect burial monuments at the cemetery for their future burials.
 In 1870, Horace Cleveland designed curving paths, open vistas, and a small lake to create a park-like setting.

 In 1878, Bryan hired his nephew Bryan Lathrop as president.
 In 1879, the cemetery acquired an additional 35 acre, and Ossian Cole Simonds was hired as its landscape architect to design the addition.
 Lathrop and Simonds wanted to incorporate naturalistic settings to create picturesque views that were the foundation of the Prairie style.
 Lathrop was open to new ideas and provided opportunities for experimentation which led to Simonds use of native plants including oak, ash, witch hazel, and dogwood at a time when many viewed native plants as invasive.
 The Graceland Cemetery Association designated one section of the grounds to be devoid of monuments and instituted a review process led by Simonds for monuments and family plots.
 Simonds later became the superintendent at Graceland until 1897, and continued on as a consultant until his death in 1931.

+From its founding, Graceland was the only white-owned cemetery in Chicago that was integrated; the site's bylaws never included racial restrictions and several prominent Black Chicagoans are buried there.